-Alzheimer’s disease is an illness that affects the cognitive centers of the brain: It is degenerative and slowly degrades the memory, both short and long term, of its patients eventually inhibiting its victim from performing basic daily tasks.
-Alzheimer’s is currently understood to be the most common underlying cause of dementia (a general term used to describe the loss of cognitive function severe enough to interfere with performing tasks in daily life.)
+Alzheimer’s disease is an illness that affects the cognitive centers of the brain: It is degenerative and slowly degrades the memory, both short and long term, eventually inhibiting its victim from performing basic daily tasks.
+Alzheimer’s is currently understood to be the most common underlying cause of dementia (a general term used to describe the loss of cognitive function severe enough to interfere with performing tasks in daily life) (1).

 This slow degenerative disease is not a natural part of aging, although it affects individuals older than 65 years of age in general.
 It is believed that long before any symptoms are expressed, the disease has already made its mark on the microscopic level of the brain.
 On average, patients diagnosed with Alzheimer’s disease die between four and eight years after diagnosis.
 This disease is progressive and degenerative as it slowly erodes the function of the brain and ultimately the life of the individual.

 Patients suffering from Alzheimer’s will begin to experience short-term memory loss, usually beginning with small, inconsequential gaps.
 With the passage of time, both short and long-term memory is evasive.
 As years pass, and the disease takes hold of the patient’s brain, conversation becomes impossible as patients lose their ability to respond to the environment around them.

 Today, there is no known allopathic medical cure for Alzheimer’s disease.
 Patients and their families learn to manage the degenerative condition that leads to the death of brain neurons and eventual death of the person.
-Treatments however, are available; emerging in the field of biomedical research is the positive impacts of broad spectrum infrared sauna therapy both as a preventive measure and ultimate cessation of symptoms.
+There are exciting developments in the field of biomedical research demonstrating potential positive impacts of broad spectrum infrared sauna therapy both as a preventive measure and ultimate cessation of symptoms (2).